Expressway S17 (Poland): History

-The joint section of S12 and S17, including the bypass of Lublin, was constructed in years 2011 – 2014.
+In December 2009, the bidding process was started for the contracts to build the 66 km section around Lublin, from Kurów to Piaski.
+It forms the common route of expressways S12 and S17 and includes the east–west bypass of Lublin.
+The construction of this section started in 2010, with the first 13 km section to be opened to traffic in late 2012 and the rest in 2014.

 The section between Warsaw and Lublin was to be finished by 2015, but with subsequent reductions in government spending on infrastructure, the investment was delayed.
 The section was constructed in the design-build system starting late 2015 and early 2016, and the road was opened to traffic in 2019 and 2020.